 It is not possible to have your thesis removed from our document server at a later date, or to revoke usage rights granted to the State and University Library Bremen in order to grant publishers exclusive rights to your work (for further information on the issue of german copyright and usage rights, please follow this link).

-Please consult the Sherpa/Romeo list for information on publishing policies and publisher’s copyright transfer terms.
+Please consult the Open Policy Finder database for information on publishing policies and publisher’s copyright transfer terms.
 We recommend that you consult with your prospective publisher if you have any doubts as to your legal rights and obligations.

 An International Standard Book Number (ISBN) is a unique numeric book identifier used to identify books and other independent publications (not including periodicals).